isaqueDaSilva/Cupcake-Corner/README.md

     - Model has the base data need to generate each of them.<br>
     - View is responsible for displaying the requested list of data, given by the server request.<br>
     - ViewModel is responsable to process any user input behind the scenes, like refresh, post new data and more.<br>
+    - The app, also has some extra layers, like extensions, services and utilities, that helps to the app keeps organized and easy to maintaining.
 * The project uses the SwiftData to persist on-device an user profile, that given back from the request.<br>

 # Structure